Martin Hannett

-James Martin Hannett (31 May 1948 – 18 April 1991), initially credited as Martin Zero, was a British record producer, musician and an original partner/director at Tony Wilson's Factory Records.
-Hannett produced music by artists including Joy Division, the Durutti Column, Magazine, John Cooper Clarke, New Order, Orchestral Manoeuvres in the Dark and Happy Mondays.
+James Martin Hannett (31 May 1948 – 18 April 1991), also known as Martin Zero, was an English record producer, musician, and an original partner and director at Tony Wilson's Factory Records.
+He was also a co-founder of the musicians' collective Music Force, and the record label Rabid in the late 1970s.
+He became especially associated with Joy Division. and also produced music by artists including the Durutti Column, A Certain Ratio, Magazine, John Cooper Clarke, New Order, Orchestral Manoeuvres in the Dark, Basement 5, and Happy Mondays.
 His distinctive production style embraced atmospheric sounds and electronics.

-Early life
+Early life and education

+James Martin Hannett was born in Manchester, England, on 31 May 1948.
+He grew up in a working-class, Catholic family in Miles Platting, Manchester.

+He attended Corpus Christi school and Xaverian College in Rusholme.

+Hannett's uncle was a bass player and gave his nephew a bass guitar when he was 14.

-Born in Manchester, England, Hannett was raised in a working class, Catholic family in Miles Platting, Manchester; he attended Corpus Christi school and Xaverian College in Rusholme.
-In 1967, he went to the University of Manchester Institute of Science and Technology (UMIST), where he earned a degree in chemistry but chose not to pursue the profession.
+In 1967, he went to the University of Manchester Institute of Science and Technology (UMIST), where he earned a degree in chemistry but did not pursue the profession.

 Career

+In the early 1970s, Hannett co-founded a musicians' collective, Music Force, along with Tosh Ryan, Bruce Mitchell and others, and during this time organised gigs.

-Hannett's uncle was a bass player and gave his nephew a bass guitar when he was 14.
-Hannett played bass with Spider Mike King and as member in a band called Paradox, in 1973, alongside Paul Young, later of Sad Café and Mike + The Mechanics.
+He played bass with Spider Mike King and as a member in a band called Paradox, in 1973, alongside Paul Young, later of Sad Café and Mike + The Mechanics.

-Hannett's production work began with the animation film soundtrack All Kinds of Heroes, written by Steve Hopkins (with whom Hannett later worked again).
+Hannett's production work began with the soundtrack for the animated film All Kinds of Heroes, written by future collaborator Steve Hopkins.
 By this time, he also began to mix live sound at pub gigs.
-Other early production works included Greasy Bear material, Belt & Braces Road Show Band's eponymous album in 1975 and five songs from Pete Farrow's repertoire recorded at Pennine Studios, Oldham, later included on Farrow's compilation album Who Says There's No Beach in Stockport.
-He attracted more musical attention in 1977, when, as Martin Zero, he produced the first independent punk record, Buzzcocks' Spiral Scratch EP.
+Other early production works included Greasy Bear, Belt & Braces Road Show Band's eponymous album in 1975 and five songs from Pete Farrow's repertoire recorded at Pennine Studios, Oldham, later included on the compilation album Who Says There's No Beach in Stockport.
+Hannett attracted more musical attention in 1977, when, as Martin Zero, he produced the first independent punk rock record.
+Buzzcocks' Spiral Scratch EP.
 Under the same moniker he produced early records by punk poet John Cooper Clarke, whose Salford monotone was complemented by drum machines, simple synthesiser motifs and Hannett's bass playing.
-Jilted John's first single (titled "Jilted John") was Hannett's first hit single.
+Jilted John's eponymous debut single was Hannett's first hit single as a producer.

+Having made some money running Music Force, Hannett and Ryan set up the independent record label Rabid Records, which released the debut single by Slaughter and the Dogs (also produced byh Hannett).
+It was also responsible for producing and releasing Clarke's first EP, Innocents EP (1977), and his first album, Où est la maison de fromage?, in 1978.